Welcome to Gemini Gymnastic Club. We are very excited to have you and your child join us.

 Any missed payments could result in your child losing their place in their class.
 For termly payers, if fees are not paid within the first 2 weeks then a surcharge of 10% will be added for late payment.
 British Gymnastics annual Membership Fees are due in September and these are your responsibility to renew.
-Annual Gemini Membership is due in September – this will be emailed to you along with the new terms fees for that term.
+Annual Gemini Membership of £15 is due in September – this will be emailed to you along with the new terms fees for that term.

 Refunds can be applied for at the end of the financial year (March 31st) should you have evidence of cancelled sessions.
 Applications must be made in writing to the Director of Gymnastics, providing details of the dates and circumstances of cancellations.
 Applications throughout the year for refunds to gymnasts where they were absent due to illness or injury must be accompanied by medical documentation.

 For non-squad classes: If your child has a significant injury, such as a broken bone, then a reduction of fees will be offered and the place will be held for your child.

 For squad classes (Opportunity to Compete & High Performance pathways): Gymnasts with injuries should discuss the implications for the training program with the personal coach in the first instance.
 In the majority of cases the expectation will be that the gymnast will continue to attend sessions in order to maintain physical condition and to perform any prescribed physiotherapy rehabilitation work.